iBicha/playlet/docs/README.md

 # Playlet documentation

-This documents contains verious kinds of information related to Playlet development.
+This document contains various kinds of information related to Playlet development.
 It's a bit of a [brain dump](https://en.wiktionary.org/wiki/brain_dump) that I tried to keep structured.

 - [Environment setup](#environment-setup)
   - [Project setup](#project-setup)